Types of Financial Assistance Available

 - William D. Ford Federal Direct Loan Program – The Direct Loan Program is the best financing option for a student to pursue and should be considered before any private educational loan options.
 The loan is available to students regardless of the level of financial need.
 There are subsidized and unsubsidized options available.

-- Health Professions Loan (HPL) – HPL Loans are available to pharmacy majors who provide parental information on their FAFSA application.
-The loan carries a fixed interest rate of five percent and ranges from $5,000 and up, depending on need and availability of funds.
-Repayment for the HPL Loans begin one year after graduation, termination of at least part-time studies or immediately for students who change their major from pharmacy.
+- HRSA Health Professions Loan (HPL) – HPL Loans are available to pharmacy majors who provide parental information on their FAFSA application.
+The loan carries a fixed interest rate of five percent and ranges in amount, depending on need and availability of funds.
+Repayment for the HPL Loans begin one year after graduation, termination of at least part-time studies or immediately for students who change their major from Pharm.D.